IIEleven11/StyleTTS2FineTune/README.md

 This repository provides a guide on how to prepare a dataset and execute fine-tuning using the StyleTTS2 process. https://github.com/yl4579/StyleTTS2

+- A gradio webui will be finished soon.

 ## Changelog

 - **12/6/23**: I noticed segmentation from the whisperx .json was unacceptable.
 I created a segmentation script that uses the .srt file that the whisperx command generates.
 From what I can tell this is significantly more accurate.